- Preview of Chapters 2-24

-The future messianic kingdom of Adonai (our Father and our G-d) will reduce all of the Jewish festivals down to three (mandatory) festivals.
-The three new Shalosh Regalim (שלוש רגלים-royal festivals) of Messiah, Israel, and the International Commonwealth of Israel will be (cf. Ezekiel 45:18-25):
+The future messianic kingdom of Adonai (the LORD) will require (mandatory) annual attendance at three Jewish festivals.
+The three new Shalosh Regalim (שלוש רגלים-royal festivals) of Israel and the International Commonwealth of Israel will be as follows (cf. Ezekiel 45:18-25):

 Festival #1.
-The new Rosh HaShanah (II) & the new Chanukkah (II) initially will in their inauguration be observed at the same time as the dedication of the fourth temple and the installation of the Messiah as the High Priest, Prophet, and King of all of the nations, peoples, and families of the earth from Nisan 1-8; and, thereafter, the cleansing of the Temple will occur annually on Nisan 1 (first cleansing), and Nisan 7 (second cleansing).
+The new Rosh HaShanah (II) & the new Chanukkah (II) will in their inauguration be observed at the same time as the dedication of the fourth temple and the installation of the Messiah as the High Priest, Prophet, and King of all of the nations, peoples, and families of the earth.
+This initial Dedication (Chanukkah) will occur in the Jewish Calendar from Nisan 1-8.
+Thereafter, the annual cleansing (de-sinning) of the Temple will occur annually on Nisan 1 (first cleansing), and Nisan 7 (second cleansing).

 Festival #3.
 Sukkot (Tishri 15-*21).